ThaiQuangHuy2906/test_VietSpots/README.md

 ## Acknowledgments

 - Flutter team for the amazing framework
+- Supabase for backend infrastructure
+- Google Gemini AI for intelligent assistance
 - Open source community for the packages used
 - Vietnamese tourism industry for inspiration

+---

+**Note**: This app connects to a real backend.
+Ensure the backend server is running and properly configured before using the app.